HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 Moreover, if you have an idea of **React Hooks**, then with functional components you can easily play with the state too.

-## Build a Habit of Writing Helper Functions
+## Create a Habit of Writing Helper Functions

 Sometimes you need a utility at more than one time across your React App.